 Chow Yun-Fat and Ann Hui attended a screening of their collaboration (The Story of Woo Viet) at the Cannes film festival.
 They were invited by the people who ran it.

-When Jackie was in critical condition following his head injury in Armour of God, there was brief discussion of having Billy Chong be crowned as the Kung Fu king of comedy.
+When Jackie was in critical condition following his head injury in Armour of God, there was brief discussion of having Billy Chong (an Indonesian star) be crowned as the Kung Fu king of comedy.
 Instead of jettisoning Jack entirely, Billy would play another character who takes leadership of the screen-time.
 This would, in effect, be akin to Gordon Liu assuming Alexander’s responsibility (instead of role) in Eight Diagram Pole Fighter.

 With the cross-cultural mindset in marketing, Steve James was briefly considered to be the black assassin in Righting Wrongs as Raymond Chow was eager to capitalize on the surprising box office success of American Ninja (it recouped its budget ten-fold).
 Ste Jim would have made for a far more intimidating (as well as charismatic) nemesis than Peter Cunningham.
 There is an amusing coincidence concerning the connection between the stars of American Ninja.
 Steve was in the first film of Tom Hanks (He Knows You’re Alone) in an early sequence where himself and his on-screen girlfriend are questioned by a detective about a murder.
 Prior to doing American Ninja, Michael Dudikoff was in Bachelor Party.